-Preprocess a 'MArrayLM' model fit object to include only one contrast.
+Preprocess a 'MArrayLM' model fit object to include only one contrast fit An object of class MArrayLM to be processed.

 This function preprocesses a fit object returned from eBayes to include only the values relevant to the modelTerm specified.

 '''

 ct.preprocessFit(fit, modelTerm)

 '''